giornetta/travellerbot/docs/Personal Combat Process.md

 $ You succeeded!
 ```

-After everyone has decided, the Referee will receive the order of action in their chat:
+After everyone has decided, the Referee will receive the order of action in their chat.

-*Referee's chat:*

 ```
 $ The current order of action is: